 Your mind is blank about out what to say in your job interview thank you note, and you’re feeling the pressure of 24-hour deadline, to boot.
 Don’t panic or procrastinate- instead, grab this framework & get those job interview thank you notes on their way ASAP.

-After our post about job interview thank you notes and how they could inadvertently annoy your potential employer, I got a bunch of follow up questions, mostly along these lines: “I really hate writing interview thank you notes.
+After the post about job interview thank you notes and how they could inadvertently annoy your potential employer, we got a bunch of follow up questions, mostly along these lines: “I really hate writing interview thank you notes.
 Do people really care about them, and if so, do you have a template you can share?”

 Yes, and Yes.

 Yes, hiring teams still want your thank you notes (if they’re done well).
 A recent survey by Robert Half showed that the majority of HR people still cared about job interview thank you notes.